 28. Neglecting Your Own Needs

-Many aspiring retirees focus on the needs of others instead of their own self-interest.
+Many aspiring retirees focus on the needs of others instead of their own self-interest, said author Valerie Rind.

 29. An Unexpected Layoff

-Unplanned job losses can be highly problematic for people planning for retirement, especially if they don’t have funds set aside for emergencies.
+Unplanned job losses can be highly problematic for people planning for retirement, especially if they don't have funds set aside for emergencies, said personal financial expert Jason Vitug.

 30. Lifestyle Inflation

-More than other Americans, soon-to-be retirees need to be conscious of their spending habits and avoid buying more than they can afford.
+More than other Americans, soon-to-be retirees need to be conscious of their spending habits and avoid buying more than they can afford, said personal finance blogger Chris Holdheide.

-Personal finance blogger Christopher Holdheide pointed out, “This can be a huge threat to someone’s retirement because it can cause people to buy stuff based on their income as it increases, instead of putting more of it toward their retirement.
-Often times, when we get an increase in pay, people tend to think about the next thing they want to buy right now rather than thinking about the future and saving more.”
+"This can be a huge threat to someone's retirement, because it can cause people to buy stuff based on their income as it increases, instead of putting more of it toward their retirement," Holdheide said.
+"Oftentimes, when we get an increase in pay, people tend to think about the next thing they want to buy right now rather than thinking about the future and saving more."

 Stay aware of these retirement-saving roadblocks if you hope to build a robust bank account in the coming years.